Wednesday, 8 February 2012

-Old Photograph Irvine Scotland
+Old Photographs Irvine Scotland

 Old photograph of Irvine, Ayrshire, Scotland.
 The town was once a haunt of Robert Burns, after whom two streets in the town are named; Burns Street and Burns Crescent.
 He is known to have worked in a flax mill on the Glasgow Vennel.
 Despite being classed as a new town, Irvine has had a long history stretching back many centuries and was classed as a Royal Burgh.
 There are also conflicting rumours that Mary, Queen of Scots stayed briefly at Seagate Castle.
 To this day there is still a yearly festival, called Marymass, held in the town.